TS Pretoria: World War II

-Post-war civil service
+Post-war merchant service

 Pretoria was passed to the Ministry of War Transport (MoWT) converted to a troop ship at Newcastle upon Tyne.
 She was renamed Empire Doon.
 The MoWT placed her under the management of the Orient Steam Navigation Company.
 Empire Doon suffered boiler trouble in Port Said, Egypt, was towed back to Falmouth, Cornwall by the Admiralty tug Bustler.
-She was then laid up off Southend on Sea.
+She was then laid up off Southend-on-Sea.
 Essex, Empire Doon was moved to Southampton, Hampshire in May 1947.
 In 1949, she was reboilered by J.I.
 Thorneycroft & Co of Southampton, and converted to a troopship, at a cost of £2,000,000.
 Trials were undertaken in November 1949, but had to be curtailed due to engine problems.
 Her maiden voyage as a troopship, scheduled for 10 December, was postponed.
 Sea trials resumed on 29 December.

 The refit of Empire Doon was completed in January 1950 and she was renamed Empire Orwell to conform with the Ministry of Transport policy of ship names being prefixed "Empire" and Orient Line policy of using names beginning with "O".
 She had capacity for 1,491 troops in three classes.
 Empire Orwell departed on her maiden voyage as a troopship on 17 January 1950 bound for Tobruk, Libya and Port Said, Egypt.
 She served as a troopship in the 1956 Suez Crisis: landing troops in Cyprus and evacuating troops from the Suez Canal Zone.